AVA-AVD: Audio-Visual Speaker Diarization in the Wild: Introduction

-The roadblock to remedy the above issues is the lack of a proper testbed i.e. an in-the-wild audio-visual diarization {\bf benchmark}.
-To this end, we first introduce a challenging audio-visual diarization dataset, AVA-Audio-visual Diarization (AVA-AVD).
+In this paper, we develop a new dataset focusing on the following two aspects of in-the-wild videos.
+(1) {\bf Scene diversity}: Unlike indoor videos, in-the-wild videos have various acoustic environments (e.g., traffic noise, background music, etc.) and complex editing structures (e.g., frequent scene changes).
+(2) {\bf Completely off-screen speakers}: In-the-wild videos often have completely off-screen speakers, such as speakers on the phone or radio, and narrators in the background.
+These speakers never appear in the field-of-view and thus audio-visual correspondence is not observed.
+Unfortunately, diarization systems developed on indoor datasets are difficult to generalize well for these in-the-wild scenarios due to the large domain gap.
+The first roadblock to remedy this issue is the lack of a proper testbed i.e. an in-the-wild audio-visual diarization benchmark.
+To this end, we introduce a challenging audio-visual diarization dataset i.e. AVA-Audio-Visual Diarization (AVA-AVD).
 The video sources of this dataset are the AVA-Active Speaker~\cite{roth2020ava}.
-We select 117 unique videos which have high resolution and no dub.
-As shown in Fig.~\ref{fig:scene}, AVA-AVD has diverse complicated scenarios with a wide spectrum of daily activities.
+We select 117 unique videos that have high resolution and no dub.
+As shown in Figure~\ref{fig:overview}, AVA-AVD has various complicated scenarios with a wide spectrum of daily activities, it provides both a challenging test set and diverse training data.

-In addition, we propose an Audio-visual Relation Network (AVR-Net).
-Depending on the face visibility of two candidate speakers, we design 4 different subtasks and introduce a task-aware mask for each subtask.
-Specifically, our subtasks are {\it A} vs. {\it A}, {\it A} vs. {\it A-V}, {\it A-V} vs. {\it A}, and {\it A-V} vs. {\it A-V}, where {\it A} denotes audio, and {\it A-V} denotes audio-visual.
-Moreover, instead of learning discriminative embedding vectors and measuring distances linearly~\cite{nagrani2018seeing,nagrani2018learnable,sari2021multi,wen2018disjoint,qian2021audio}, our model utilizes Siamese~\cite{koch2015siamese} architecture and the distance metric is also optimized during training.
+In addition, to address the challenges (e.g., off-screen speakers) in audio-visual diarization, we propose a simple yet effective Audio-Visual Relation Network (AVR-Net) which explores the cross-modal links between the speaker's face and voice and handle the invisible speakers.
+Our key insights are: (1) the consistency between the face and voice~\cite{nagrani2018learnable,nagrani2018seeing,gao2021visualvoice} is a useful cue for speaker diarization.
+For example, a female speaker may have a higher voice frequency; a heavier person may have a wide range of sound intensities~\cite{gao2021visualvoice,barsties2013body}.
+Humans can by nature capture such cross-modal association and then separate and group the speakers, while the commonly used late fusion strategy ignores these relationships.
+(2) Depending on the face visibility of two candidate speakers, we have four cases, i.e. {\it A} vs. {\it A}, {\it A} vs. {\it A-V}, {\it A-V} vs. {\it A}, and {\it A-V} vs. {\it A-V}, where {\it A} denotes audio, and {\it A-V} denotes audio-visual.
+Therefore, we introduce modality mask to process these cases in a unified model.
+Furthermore, instead of learning discriminative embedding vectors and measuring distances linearly~\cite{nagrani2018seeing,nagrani2018learnable,sari2021multi,wen2018disjoint,qian2021audio}, our model utilizes Siamese~\cite{koch2015siamese} architecture and the distance metric is also optimized during training.